 Gunjan Tripathi: Welcome to Tax Matters, a Vertex podcast!
 I’m Gunjan Tripathi, Director of Solutions Marketing at Vertex.

-In this episode, IDC Senior Research Director: European Enterprise Applications, Tom Seal, speaks with Business Writer, Eric Krell, about the drivers of tax transformation.
-They discuss how leading tax groups are progressing on their transformation journeys.
+IDC Senior Research Director: European Enterprise Applications, Tom Seal, addresses those questions with Business Writer, Eric Krell, in this episode of our series on tax transformation.

 Now, I’ll turn it over to Eric and Tom…